-PROVIDENCE, R.I. — Local post-hardcore band Hegemony Cricket was interrupted during last night’s show at the Slapshack by awkward, mid-song questions about the guitarist’s pedals, according to multiple annoyed witnesses.
+PROVIDENCE, R.I. — Local post-hardcore band Hegemony Cricket was interrupted during last night’s show at the Slapshack by awkward, mid-song questions about the guitarist’s pedals, multiple annoyed witnesses confirmed.

 “When we got to our song ‘Shone on the Nothing New,’ that’s when it happened,” said guitarist Caleb Davis.
 “We have this part where we stop playing and all scream, ‘What do you want from us?’ in unison before the next riff.
 That’s when he tapped me on the shoulder and said, ‘I want to know what the black pedal is.’”